-- Ensure frontline staff receive timely compensation for and sufficient rest from their work, to boost staff morale, efficiency, and safety. - Provide sufficient and context-appropriate transportation and communication resources, to ensure effective communication between field staff, their coordinators, and community members. - Establish systematic data collection, storage, and retrieval systems, to ensure that any record can be effectively and efficiently accessed. - Create formal linkages between frontline staff and the communities they work in to develop trust between them, thus increasing staff safety and investigation quality. operational needs are addressed and structures established to - Establish daily meetings between frontline staff and epidemiologists to ensure information and data quality and to provide opportunities for daily mentorship and training. ensure the qua and systematic collection of surveillance da
+- Ensure frontline staff receive timely compensation for and sufficient rest from their work, to boost staff morale, efficiency, and safety. - Provide sufficient and context-appropriate transportation and communication resources, to ensure effective communication between field staff, their coordinators, and community members. - Establish systematic data collection, storage, and retrieval systems, to ensure that any record can be effectively and efficiently accessed. is indispensable in any outbreak but is limited unless - Create formal linkages between frontline staff and the communities they work in to develop trust between them, thus increasing staff safety and investigation quality. operational needs are addressed and structures established to - Establish daily meetings between frontline staff and epidemiologists to ensure information and data quality and to provide opportunities for daily mentorship and training. ensure the qua and systematic collection of surveillance da